ksuderman/training-material/topics/admin/tutorials/k8s-managing-galaxy/tutorial.md

 ## Prerequisites
-This tutorial builds on the material of the previous [tutorial]({{ site.baseurl }}/topics/admin/tutorials/k8s-deploying-galaxy/tutorial.html) and we recommend following it first to setup the required environment.
+This tutorial builds on the material of the previous [tutorial]({{ site.baseurl }}/topics/admin/tutorials/k8s-deploying-galaxy/tutorial.html) and we recommend following it first to set up the required environment.
 You must have some familiarity with Helm commands, know how to change values in a Helm Chart and how to use the `kubectl` command.

+## Assumptions
+This tutorial assumes:

+1. You have added the Galaxy Helm chart repository to your Helm installation by running `helm repo add galaxy https://gxy.io/k8s/charts`
+2. Galaxy was installed using `galaxy` as the release name
+3. Galaxy was installed in the `galaxy` namespace

+Your `helm install` command should have been similar to: `helm install galaxy --namespace galaxy galaxy/galaxy --create-namespace --values custom-values.yaml`

 # Changing the configuration of a Galaxy instance
 We will start off by looking at how to change the configuration of a Galaxy